• Skip to primary navigation

 Instructions

-• While the pumpkin seeds are soaking, add the potatoes and carrots to a 2-quart pot and cover with water.
-Bring to a boil and cook until *very soft (approximately 15-20 minutes once boiling).
+• Add the potatoes and carrots to a 2-quart pot and cover with water.
+Bring to a boil and cook until *very soft (approximately 15 minutes once boiling).

-• Add ½ cup water, nutritional yeast, lemon juice, salt, garlic powder, onion powder and turmeric to a high-powered blender.
+• Add ½ cup water, nutritional yeast, olive oil, lemon juice, salt, garlic powder, and onion powder to a high-powered blender.

-• Drain the pumpkin seeds along with the potatoes and carrots in a mesh strainer (5 ½" or 7 ⅞" size) and add to the blender.
+• Drain the potatoes and carrots in a mesh strainer (5 ½" or 7 ⅞" size) and add to the blender.

-• Secure the lid and blend on high, scraping down the sides as needed, until the ingredients are well-incorporated and the sauce is smooth and creamy (approximately 2 minutes).
-Please note this recipe makes a thick sauce.
-If the sauce is too thick for your liking after you've used ½ cup water, you can add 1-3 tablespoons more water and blend again.
+• Secure the lid and blend on high, scraping down the sides as needed, until the ingredients are well-incorporated and the sauce is smooth and creamy.
+If the sauce is too thick for your liking after you've used ½ cup water, you can add 1-2 tablespoons more water and blend again.

 (Please refer to the post above for instructional photographs and other helpful information for this recipe)